pzaino/thecrowler/doc/email-crawling-design.md

 - generate stable document and attachment IDs;
 - distinguish an empty message from a parse failure or policy skip.

-Attachments should be emitted as child records or blobs through an explicit index/storage interface.
-General text extraction from an attachment may be a later pipeline stage, but raw attachment bytes must never be passed through the web crawler merely to reuse page processing.
+Attachments are emitted as child records through the crawler indexing boundary.
+By default those records contain metadata and hashes only.
+When the source explicitly enables `extraction.attachments.download`, policy-approved bytes are base64-encoded in the parent artifact's `downloaded_attachments` collection and its corresponding child artifact so rules, plugins, and external-analysis integrations can consume them without dereferencing untrusted content.
+General text extraction remains a separate opt-in.
+The parser's count, size, aggregate size, inline-part, and media-type policies apply before any bytes are exposed.

 ### Listener